Get a demo of Culture Amp

 How does Consulting and Staffing Australia compare?

-People in Consulting & Staffing Australia were much more positive than average regarding Action, Company And Leadership, and Growth.
+People in Consulting & Staffing Australia were much more positive than average regarding Voice, Growth, and Company And Leadership.

-On the lower side, people in Consulting & Staffing Australia had much lower favorable scores than average in Equity, Innovation, and Learning & Development.
+On the lower side, people in Consulting & Staffing Australia had much lower favorable scores than average in Equity, Innovation, and Alignment & Involvement.

-The highest scoring question for Consulting & Staffing Australia had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Diversity.
+The highest scoring question for Consulting & Staffing Australia had 88% of people agreeing that We have enough autonomy to perform our jobs effectively (+5% compared to overall) while they were generally most positive about Management.

-People in Consulting & Staffing Australia were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 15% of people disagreeing (-3% below average).
+People in Consulting & Staffing Australia were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 26% of people disagreeing (+3% above average).

 How long do people stay?